aquilacoin/Aquila-Script/README.md

 watch ./coin2play-cli getinfo
 ```

-We want the blocks to match whats on the Aquila block explorer (http://explorer.coin2play.io/)
+We want the blocks to match whats on the Coin2Play block explorer (http://explorer.coin2play.io/)

 Once they match you can proceed with the rest of the guide.